 Want to give this grilled crockpot ribs method a try for yourself?
 You won’t believe how easy it is…

-I started by rubbing down a couple racks of baby back ribs with a quick spice mixture I threw together: kosher salt, smoked paprika, garlic powder, ground cumin, and black pepper.
+I started by rubbing down a couple racks of baby back ribs with my favorite BBQ pork rub.
 Smoked paprika is a spice that I recently added to my collection, and I’m loving the smoky, spicy flavor that it adds to grilled foods.

 Next, slice each rack into 3-4 portions, transfer to the slow cooker, and cook them on low for about 7-8 hours — any more and they become a little too tender to throw on the grill.
 I just layered them on top of each other in my 5-qt. crockpot, and they fit perfectly.

 After their stint in the crockpot, I finished the ribs off on the grill over high heat for about 15 minutes, turning every few minutes.
-I basted them with the same sweet & spicy honey chipotle glaze that I used on my bacon-wrapped corn, which added the perfect amount of heat.
+I basted them with the same sweet & spicy honey chipotle glaze that I used on my bacon wrapped corn on the cob, which added the perfect amount of heat.
 I wasn’t kidding when I said we were going to smother everything in it!